So you’ve decided to write a book.

 - Corkboard: rearrange your manuscript by reshuffling index cards that contain synopses

 - Scrivenings: break your text into manageable sections of any size

 - Snapshots: take a snapshot of your draft before a major revision and you’ll be able to return to the earlier version whenever you want)

 There are a few ways you can do this:

 The most affordable way is self-editing where you edit your own draft.

 - Cut out unnecessary words

 - Rearrange scenes so they flow logically

-- Fix grammatical errors and misspellings (with tools like ProWritingAid)
+- Fix grammatical errors and misspellings (with tools like Grammarly and ProWritingAid)

 Of course, this requires you to be ruthless with your draft.
 I understand how much you love your draft (you’ve probably spent days or even months writing this baby).
 But when you’re editing your draft, you need to examine it with a critical eye.
 Be skeptical about your writing.
 Also, try to be meticulous and don’t miss any errors.
 Check twice if you need to.